bahodge/tomb-of-annihilation/sessions/Session 50.md

 We give the marbles and pegleg and tell the [[Indy]] clone to look for [[Artis Cymber]].
 We insert the keys and the big green door opens.

+We walk in and observe some tentacles and a baby that is tied to the cauldron by an umbilical cord.
+It is floating near a crystal.